timothywcrane/RTFM/README.md

 ### Please Be Aware:

+* Version: Pre-Alpha 0.0.3
+* CodeName: UglyTruth  - Does What It Says...Not Pretty
 * This script is NOT optimized in any way for performance.
 * This script is meant to be a "hammer" on purpose.
 * Debug output has been set up by default to provide a poor man's progress bar.